FrontierMods/Core/README.md

 Implenenting the author-driven expansion of content – independently of the goals of the base game – is the foundation of Frontier Mods.

+Frontier Mods also hosts [a blog](https://github.com/FrontierMods/Blog) and [a design document](https://github.com/FrontierMods/Design).
+Subscribe to those to stay in touch with the development of the mods.

 ## Support